henrik42/solo/README.md

 With Reagent you create the GUI by rendering "components" which are just functions that return a Hiccup-like nested-vector.
 With Hiccup we gave the vectors to Hiccup.
-With Reagent we give functions and vectors with functions to Reagent.
-Reagent needs to call the functions when traversing the nested-vector structure since it has to find out at which point in the nested structure the `atom` is de-referenced.
+With Reagent we give vectors and optionally functions (which must return vectors) to Reagent.

+Reagent then calls these functions when traversing the nested-vector structure and thus finds out at which point in the nested structure the `atom` is de-referenced.
 Only so can it closely relate the vector-structure to the resulting DOM.

 For reference here is the `main` function and the `loggers-form`-component.
 In Reagent these functions are called _components_ because they should be __reusable__ things that can be used in other contexts.
 In this case the `logges-form` function can be used only for this one special use-case.
-So it is not reusable.
+So it is not reusable (see below for more examples).

 Note that `loggers-form` is contained in the `root` component as a function and __not__ called/evaluated to a vector (that is done be